 I think it is very interesting as we continue on that Peter did not seem terrified at all of this being’s great power.
-In an earlier message I mentioned that we must not consider what we preparing for punishment.
+In an earlier message, I mentioned that we must not consider what we preparing for as punishment.
 They are tests and some of the tests are going to be hard, and that is why Peter said that we are going to suffer, but God is not punishing us at all.
 These are tests and our intensified confrontations that are looming ahead with Satan and his world are also a test and the warfare is spiritual in its major substance.

 We have an advanced warning from God, and I think that you are familiar with what I am going to say.
 Except maybe for occasional pop quizzes, do not teachers warn us of the larger tests that are going to come?
 The teacher says we are going to have tests on this subject at certain intervals along the way and the teacher may give little pop quizzes here and there, but it is the way of teachers to warn, because they want their students to prepare.
 They do not want their students to fail.

-The purpose of tests even in school are not to fail people in the subject, rather they are used to find out where the student stands, and how effective the teacher is.
+The purpose of tests even in school are not to fail people in the subject; rather, they are used to find out where the student stands and how effective the teacher is.
 We have the most effective Teacher there is in the universe in Jesus Christ, and He will be doing His job, and so it is our responsibility to prepare, because He is giving us these gentle warnings.

 Notice also, Peter says, we are to resist Satan.
 So let us not somehow get the idea that we are going to overwhelm and defeat Satan at his game.
 That will not happen.
 You might recall when Satan confronted Jesus in Matthew 4, Jesus correctly resisted him.
-Jesus did not try to overwhelm him, he just resisted.
+Jesus did not try to overwhelm him; He just resisted.

 James 4:7 Therefore submit to God.
 Resist the devil and he will flee from you.